 Overview of the diabetic green smoothie

 This green smoothie for diabetics is fiber-rich due to avocados and spinach.
 It is also low in carbohydrates, high in fiber, high in protein, and has healthy fats.

-The smoothie does not increase sugar levels, keeps blood glucose levels under control, and helps one enjoy a low-carb smoothie in their diet without any trouble.
+The smoothie does not increase sugar levels, controls blood glucose, and helps one enjoy a low-carb smoothie in their diet without any trouble.

-Overall, the smoothie is low in calories, and adding all the ingredients in moderate quantity by checking their carbs count makes it suitable as a meal replacement or an early morning breakfast smoothie.
+Overall, the smoothie is low in calories, and adding all the ingredients in moderate quantity by checking their carb count makes it suitable as a meal replacement or an early morning breakfast smoothie.